linrunner/tlp-doc/usage/index.rst

     :width: 300px
     :alt: Cinnamon panel profile switcher: performance, balanced, power-saver

-Alternatively, you can also switch using a shell command (see below).
+Alternatively, you can switch using a shell command (see below).

+.. _usage-status:

 Status
 ======